jdconner/styled-variants/README.md

 ### Boolean Variant Negation

 Most actionable elements (e.g. inputs, buttons, etc) will accept a `disabled` or `isDisabled` prop that removes hover/focus visual states.
-We can apply that logic by prefixing the boolean variant name with a `!` just like in JavaScript:
+We can easily apply that logic by prefixing the boolean variant name with a `!` just like in JavaScript:

 ```js
 const typeVariant = ButtonTheme.addVariant("type", {